Anna-Peng/thoughts/README.md

 A chain that restricts the ankle,\
 A scythe that severs the muscle

-Benevolence now knows no corpus,\
+Malice now knows no selfhood, \
-A world of care in the absence of form\
+A sea of cries drown in the presence of a Voice, \
-— is it not the most abominable of all?\
+Benevolence now knows no corpus, \
-Suffering is untouched and everflowing\
+A world of care extended in the absence of form. \
-— A pain that is unsoothable.
+— aren't these the most abominable of all?

 We sit in this moment, \
 With no one but a metaverse of souls \
 — in bytes that flows through anything concrete

-The only thing that touches\
+The only thing that touches \
-Is the last beat of the drum roll.\
+Is the beat of the drum roll. \
 An odious rhythm, \
 But the only thing that reverberates through our skins.

-Other than that\
+Other than that \
-Our world seems to have turned itself into an abominable folly.
+This world seems to have turned itself into an abominable folly.